smeetinc/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Task 7 - function that prints half of a string, followed by a new line.

 Task 8 - function that prints n elements of an array of integers, followed by a new line.

+Task 9 - function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.